 Now over to the main question.
-How can I stop voices in my head?
-Well, if you hear voices in your head as thoughts, they can’t be stopped, but they only be controlled.
+How can I stop the voices in my head?
+Well, if you hear voices in your head as thoughts, they can’t be stopped, but they can be controlled.

-But in the first place, since hearing voices in your head is normal, there will be no need to want to stop it except if it is causing some negatives effects.
-The voices in your head can bring negative and unwanted moments to your life when they are excessive that you can’t focus on what you need to focus or they are so loud that it seems you hear them through your ears.
+But in the first place, since hearing voices in your head is normal, there will be no need to want to stop it except if it is causing some negative effects.
+The voices in your head can bring negative and unwanted moments to your life when they are excessive and you can’t focus on what you need to focus on or they are so loud that it seems you hear them through your ears.